webcompere/system-stubs/README.md

 This is used internally by the stubbing for `System.exit`.

+## Thread Safety

+**⚠ WARNING: Don't Break Your Parallel Tests!**

+If you are using System Stubs alongside concurrent test execution, then you MUST ensure that the concurrency is achieved by forking multiple JVMs to run different test classes, rather than running multiple threads within the same JVMs executing tests in parallel.

+This is because many of the stubs modify global system properties which would bleed to other tests in the same JVM runtime and **cannot** be localised to just the current test.

+Build tools allow the test runner to fork separate processes for running subsets of the test classes, and this is the only safe way to use System Stubs with concurrent testing.

 ## Contributing

 You have two options if you have a feature request, found a bug or